SKROHANALI/SKROHANALI/README.md

 * 🌍  I'm based in India
 * ✉️  You can contact me at [skrohanali786@gmail.com](mailto:skrohanali786@gmail.com)
-* 🧠  I'm learning new Devops tools
+* 🧠  I'm learning new Devops tools like Docker,Ansible,CHEF.
+Knowledge on Git and Shell- Scripting.
 * 🤝  I'm open to collaborating on I am open to collaborating on Devops tools as well as AWS, Shell-scripting skills.

 <a href="https://www.github.com/SKROHANALI" target="_blank" rel="noreferrer"><img